-Primary zones cannot expire so they are always served.
-Zones are interpreted as primary zones if they have no request-xfr: statements in the config file.
+Master zones cannot expire so they are always served.
+Zones are interpreted primary zones if they have no request-xfr: statements in the config file.

 After the expire timeout (from the SOA record at the zone apex) is reached, the zone becomes expired.
 NSD will return SERVFAIL for expired zones, and will attempt to perform a zone transfer from any of the primaries.
-After a zone transfer succeeds, or if the primary indicates that the SOA serial number is still the same, the zone returns to an operational state.
+After a zone transfer succeeds, or if the primary indicates that the SOA serial number is still the same, the zone will be OK again.

 In contrast with e.g. BIND, the inception time for a secondary zone is stored on disk (in xfrdfile: "xfrd.state"), together with timeouts.
-If a secondary zone acquisition time is recent enough, NSD can start serving a zone immediately on loading, without querying the primary server.
+If a secondary zone acquisition time is recent enough, this means that NSD can start serving a zone immediately on loading, without querying the primary server.

-If a secondary zone has expired and no primaries can be reached, but NSD should still serve the zone, delete the xfrd. state file, but leave the zone file for the zone intact.
+If your secondary zone has expired and no primaries can be reached, but you still want NSD to serve the zone, then you can delete the xfrd.state file, but leave the zone file for the zone intact.
 Make sure to stop NSD before you delete the file, as NSD writes it on exit.
 Upon loading NSD will treat the zone file that you as operator have provided as recent and will serve the zone.
 Even though NSD will start to serve the zone immediately, the zone will expire after the timeout is reached again.
 NSD will also attempt to confirm that you have provided the correct data by polling the primaries.
-So when the primary servers come back up, it will transfer the updated zone within <ref type timeout from SOA> seconds.
+So when the primary servers come back up, it will transfer the updated zone within <retry timeout from SOA> seconds.

-It is possible to provide zone files for both primary and secondary zones via alternative means (say from email or rsync).
+In general it is possible to provide zone files for both primary and secondary zones manually (say from email or rsync).
 Reload with SIGHUP or nsd-control reload to read the new zone file contents into the name database.
 When this is done the new zone will be served.
 For primary zones, NSD will issue notifications to all configured notify: targets.
 For secondary zones the above happens; NSD attempts to validate the zone from the primary (checking its SOA serial number).